PorterDalton1/NcursesConwaysGameofLife/README.md

 # NcursesConwaysGameofLife
-Ncurses implementation of Conways ame of life in C++
+Ncurses implementation of Conways Game of life in C++